Is it Cheaper to Wrap or Paint a Car

 Vinyl wraps allow anyone to change the color of their vehicle without committing to a permanent change.
 You can get exotic colors and specialty finishes that are difficult to achieve with paint, for literally a fraction of the cost of a good paint job.

 The average price of a full coverage external color wrap is between $4,000-$5,000 for most vehicles and most finishes.
+If you're looking for in-depth information, check out our color change wrap pricing guide.
 The turn around time for a full wrap is only about 4 to 6 business days from the time you drop your car off, to when you pick it up from our shop!

 Compare that to a paint shop which could have your vehicle in the shop from an average of 3-5 weeks, sometimes extending to several months!